trimstray/nginx-admins-handbook/README.md

 ```

   > There is a limit of 10 internal redirects per request to prevent request processing cycles that can occur in incorrect configurations.
 If this limit is reached, the error 500 (Internal Server Error) is returned.
 In such cases, the `rewrite or internal redirection cycle` message can be seen in the error log.

+<sup><i>Examples 2 and 3 (both are great!) comes from [How to use internal redirects in NGINX](https://clubhouse.io/developer-how-to/how-to-use-internal-redirects-in-nginx/).</i></sup>

+Look also at [Authentication Based on Subrequest Result](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-subrequest-authentication/) from official documentation.

+##### External and internal redirects

+External redirects originate directly from the client.
+So, if the client fetched `https://example.com/directory` it would be directly fall into preceding `location` block.

+Internal redirect means that it doesn’t send a 302 response to the client, it simply performs an implicit rewrite of the url and attempts to process it as though the user typed the new url originally.

+The internal redirect is different from the external redirect defined by HTTP response code 302 and 301, client browser won't update its URI addresses.

+To begin rewriting internally, we should explain the difference between redirects and internal rewrite.
+When source points to a destination that is out of source domain that is what we call redirect as your request will go from source to outside domain/destination.

+With internal rewrite you would be, basically, doing the same only the destination is local path under same domain and not the outside location.

+There is also [great explanation](https://openresty.org/download/agentzh-nginx-tutorials-en.html#02-nginxdirectiveexecorder06) about internal redirects:

+  > _The internal redirection (e.g. via the `echo_exec` or `rewrite` directive) is an operation that makes NGINX jump from one location to another while processing a request (are very similar to `goto` statement in the C language).
+This "jumping" happens completely within the server itself._

+There are two different kinds of internal requests:

+- internal redirects - redirects the client requests internally.
+The URI is
+changed, and the request may therefore match another location block and
+become eligible for different settings.
+The most common case of internal
+redirects is when using the `rewrite` directive, which allows you to rewrite the
+request URI

+- sub-requests - additional requests that are triggered internally to generate (insert or append to the body of the original request) content that is complementary to the main request (`addition` or `ssi` module)

 #### Log files